DevotedHealth/in-memory-db-starter/PROMPT_FRONTEND_FOCUS.md

 # Technical Assessment: Frontend-Focused In-Memory Database with UI

-This exercise is designed to assess your ability to manage frontend state, handle user input, and build a clear and responsive interface.
+This exercise is designed to assess your ability to reason about state, handle user input, and build a clean, usable interface.
 We’re looking for correctness, clarity, and thoughtful design — both in your code and your UI.

 You’ll build a small in-memory database with a user interface to interact with it.
 This project should take no more than 4 hours to complete.